Muhammad Umer: Early years (1956–1960)

 Umer first toured with the Pakistan national team to Sri Lanka, Singapore, and China in 1956.
 He later represented Pakistan at the 1958 Tokyo Asian Games.
 In 1959, he participated in the tour to Burma and the 1960 AFC Asian Cup qualifiers, where he scored a hat-trick against Iran in a 4–1 victory.
 He also managed to score during a 2–2 draw with Israel.
-The qualifying tournament held in Kochi, India, also saw Pakistan earn a notable victory over India, nonetheless, failed to qualify for the main stage, finishing third out of four teams.
+The qualifying tournament held in Ernakulam, India, also saw Pakistan earn a notable victory over India, nonetheless, failed to qualify for the main stage, finishing third out of four teams.
 At the 1960 Merdeka Tournament, he scored twice in a record 7–0 win against Thailand and helped the team reach the semifinal where Pakistan lost to hosts Malaysia.